tisztamo/protosun/_posts/2015-06-14-rendering-with-native-templates.md

 ```
 > Although this is a rarely used approach currently, it works for us and this points to the future direction of the standard.
 >
 > The already widely supported `<template>` element is aimed definitely to the same.
-I decidied not to use it because it needs some time to get prevalent, and because it has a feature which prevents automatic preloading of images inside templates - which may be good for most cases but not for a game.
+I decided not to use it because it needs some time to get prevalent, and because it has a feature which prevents automatic preloading of images inside templates - which may be good for most cases but not for a game.

 Rendering of templates is simply turned off using CSS: